jyothi-ramilla/AAgent/agent/token_contract/README.md

 #### Note: Use this code if you dont have the ERC20 contract for running the agent code.

-# AIAgentToken Smart Contract
+# AgentToken Smart Contract

 ## Overview

-The `AIAgentToken` is an ERC-20 token smart contract with the following features.
+The `AgentToken` is an ERC-20 token smart contract with the following features.
 It is designed to create a token on the Ethereum blockchain and provide basic functionalities such as transferring tokens, approving spenders, and tracking balances.

 ## Clone the Repository
 1. git clone -b main https://github.com/jyothi-ramilla/AAgent.git